mattvagni/thousandfive/content/posts/ssr-css-modules.md

 }
 ```

 This however only works for the Webpack build.
-In order for this to work for our server build we are going to have to tell the babel css modules plugin to also preprocess css using sass.
+In order for this to work for our server build we are going to have to tell the babel CSS Modules plugin to also preprocess css using sass.

 To do this we have an option called `preprocessCss` we can use which takes the path to a file that pre-process our css.